-• package: path to zip archive that represents Murano application package or absolute path to folder with package components
+Path to zip archive that represents Murano application package or absolute path to folder with package components

+MuranoPackages.import and filter applications [Scenario]

-MuranoPackages.import_and_filter_applications [Scenario] Import Murano package and then filter packages by some criteria.
+Import Murano package and then filter packages by some criteria.

 Measure the performance of package import and package filtering commands.
 It imports Murano package from "package" (if it is not a zip archive then zip archive will be prepared) and filters packages by some criteria.